Cannone da 75/27 modello 06

 The Cannone da 75/27 modello 06 was a field gun used by Italy during World War I and World War II.
 It was a license-built copy of the Krupp Kanone M 1906 gun.
 It had seats for two crewmen attached to the gunshield as was common practice for the period.
 Captured weapons were designated by the Wehrmacht during World War II as the 7.5 cm Feldkanone 237(i).

 Variants

 Special fortress versions were produced as the Cannone da 75/27 modello 06 in Casmatta and Caverna.
 These had different carriages suitable for static use.

-The Cannone da 75/27 A.V. was mounted on a high-angle pedestal mount for anti-aircraft use was produced and these were assigned to coastal defense and second line units during World War II.
+The Cannone da 75/27 C.K. was mounted on a high-angle pedestal mount for anti-aircraft use was produced, and these were assigned to coastal defense and second line units during World War II.